Saif al-Islam Gaddafi: Capture

-On 19 November 2011, as Saif al-Islam was trying to flee from Libya, he and four aides were captured, and detained about 50 km west of the town of Ubari near Sabha in southern Libya, 640 km from Tripoli.
+On 19 November 2011, as Gaddafi was trying to flee from Libya, he and four aides were captured, and detained about 50 km west of the town of Ubari near Sabha in southern Libya, 640 km from Tripoli.
 Sources say that it was the betrayal by a Libyan nomad, Yussef Saleh al-Hotmani, that finally led to his capture.
 Yussef Saleh al-Hotmani told the interviewers that he was hired to guide a man to Niger and that he was offered €1 million for the job.
-Being offered such a huge sum of money, he suspected foul play as Saif's agent did not tell him whom he was going to guide.
+Being offered such a huge sum of money, he suspected foul play as Gaddafi's agent did not tell him whom he was going to guide.
 He contacted the rebel fighters and told them where a two vehicle convoy would pass through southern Libya on the night of 18 November and this allowed the rebel fighters to ambush the convoy.
-Saif was taken to Zintan by plane and, pending trial, he was kept in detention by the Zintan-militia that captured him.
+Gaddafi was taken to Zintan by plane and, pending trial, he was kept in detention by the Zintan-militia that captured him.

 A differing account was provided by Ejmi al-Atiri of the Zintan Brigades.
-According to al-Atiri, Saif never offered them money in exchange for his release, but instead asked to be shot in the head.
-In addition to three severed fingers, Saif also had wounds in his abdomen and his flanks and it was arranged that he be operated on in Zintan.
-He was operated on by Andrei Murakhovsky, a Ukrainian doctor working in Zintan, who disputed the rumor that Saif's fingers had been cut off and claimed that his injuries were consistent with "some kind of explosion."
+According to al-Atiri, Gaddafi never offered them money in exchange for his release, but instead asked to be shot in the head.
+In addition to three severed fingers, Gaddafi also had wounds in his abdomen and his flanks and it was arranged that he be operated on in Zintan.
+He was operated on by Andrei Murakhovsky, a Ukrainian doctor working in Zintan, who disputed the rumor that Gaddafi's fingers had been cut off and claimed that his injuries were consistent with "some kind of explosion."
 Dr. Murakhovsky claimed that his fingers were gangrenous and thus needed to be amputated to prevent osteomyolitis.
 The operation took four hours, and he needed daily medical monitoring for two months.
-Al-Atiri stated that Saif insisted he never paid foreign mercenaries to fight for his father and had no choice but to support his father due to traditional family loyalty.
-Atiri's account was corroborated by Saif's former aide Youssef Sawani, who had defected to the rebels and stated that Saif was not able to betray his family.
+Al-Atiri stated that Gaddafi insisted he never paid foreign mercenaries to fight for his father and had no choice but to support his father due to traditional family loyalty.
+Atiri's account was corroborated by Gaddafi's former aide Youssef Sawani, who had defected to the rebels and stated that Gaddafi was not able to betray his family.

-In a video filmed on the day of his capture, Saif was seen warning his captors about the danger posed by Islamists, namely Abdelhakim Belhaj and Ali al-Sallabi.
+In a video filmed on the day of his capture, Gaddafi was seen warning his captors about the danger posed by Islamists, namely Abdelhakim Belhaj and Ali al-Sallabi.